 Alfred State College will once again host the NYSSSA School of Media Arts, an intensive four-week program that offers courses in film production, video and sound art, computer arts/animation, photography, and more.

 According to a description of the program on the Education Department’s Office of Cultural Education website, the first 2 1/2 weeks of the School of Media Arts are generally spent learning foundations, history, technical skills, and completing assigned exercises.
-The last week and a half is spent developing and finishing individual projects.
+The last week and a half is spent developing and finishing individual final projects.

 “Free your imagination and be part of an inspiring adventure in the cutting-edge fields of video, filmmaking, photography, electronic sound art, or computer graphic arts in the School of Media Arts,” the description states.
 “We will require your intense focus, motivation, and commitment in this program.
 Your reward will be exciting and challenging classes, work sessions, critiques, lectures, field trips, and presentations by visiting artists.”